Biden: The Buck Stops with Me on Afghanistan but Actually with Trump

-President Joe Biden reacted to the news of twelve American soldiers killed in two suicide bombings in Kabul outside the airport where the United States continues trying to evacuate U.S. citizens and Afghan allies.
+President Joe Biden reacted to the news of twelve American troops killed in two suicide bombings in Kabul outside the airport where the United States continues trying to evacuate U.S. citizens and Afghan allies.

 “It’s been a tough day,” Biden began, slapping the podium after he arrived 25 minutes late for his speech at the White House.